 On the surface, a Zapier-like flow might feel great.
 For example, if an attendee checks in at the event, send a welcome SMS.
 If they visit the product demo booth, add them to the high-intent follow-up list.
 If the event ends and they were marked as "engaged," assign them to the nearest available rep in Salesforce.

-But this is mechanical.
+Teams already wire these flows together, and they are great automations.
+However, they're not capable of autonomous decisions (within your guardrails).
 Each step fires because that's what the flow dictates.
-The logic never changes regardless of who the attendee is or what else you know about them.
+The logic can't change on its own regardless of who the attendee is or what else you know about them.

 Agentic AI requires a foundation: a shared data layer across your brand and the events you hold.
 With that, the platform has enough context to act on.
 Combine that with some important guardrails, and the AI can now help you at the workflow level.